adilmohak/django-lms/README.md

 * Custom message displayed for those that pass or fail a quiz
 * Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users
 * A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions

+# Quick note for future contributors

+If you would like to contribute, simply begin by implementing one from the list in the `TODO.txt` file.

 # Pre-requisites: